 Introduction

-PyTorch Lightning is a framework built on top of the PyTorch deep learning framework for ease of use, think of it as a Keras like API for the PyTorch framework.
-I have planned to write these series of articles from my own experience in using it for my research purposes.
+PyTorch Lightning is a framework built on top of the PyTorch deep learning framework for ease of use, think of it as a Keras-like API for the PyTorch framework.
+I have planned to write this series of articles from my own experience in using it for my research purposes.
 These articles assume that you have a good grasp of Deep Learning and PyTorch.

 Installation